rayaman/multi/README.md

 - [x] ~~Add system threads for love2d that works like the lanesManager (loveManager, slight differences).~~
 - [x] ~~Improve performance of the library~~
 - [x] ~~Improve coroutine based threading scheduling~~
+- [ ] Add Sharable memory (Perhaps this may be impossible due to how love2d and lanes work)
 - [ ] Improve love2d Idle thread cpu usage...
 Tricky Look at the rambling section for insight.
 - [ ] Add more control to coroutine based threading
 - [ ] Add more control to system based threading